pydantic/pydantic/docs/concepts/models.md

     This config flag is deprecated in Pydantic V2, and has been replaced with `frozen`.

 !!! warning
-    In Python, strict immutability is not enforced.
+    Immutability in Python is never strict.
 Developers have the ability to modify objects that are conventionally considered "immutable" if they choose to do so.

 ```py